-- 10.1 The pooled fund manager will be responsible for producing quarterly reports to the BCF Executive Group and Health and Wellbeing Board on or before 27thAugust 2015, 26th November 2015, 25th February 2016 and 26th May 2016 using the attached template (Table 1). - 10.2 The pooled fund manager will be responsible for producing an annual report to the BCF Executive Group and Health and Wellbeing Board on or before 31st March 2016 using a template that both parties will agree, to be based on the suggested format from NHS England which will be produced later in 2015/6 - 10.3 The BCF Executive Group will be responsible for ensuring the timeline to ensure the data is collected, reported, authorised by the health and wellbeing Board, and submitted to the NHS England on their specified reporting dates, these being one day after the dates specified in section 10.1.
+- 10.1 The pooled fund manager will be responsible for producing quarterly reports to the BCF Executive Group and Health and Wellbeing Board on or before 27th May, 2016, 26thAugust 2016, 25th November 2015 and 24th February 2016, using the attached template (Table 1). - 10.2 The pooled fund manager will be responsible for producing an annual report to the BCF Executive Group and Health and Wellbeing Board on or before 31st March 2016 using a template that both parties will agree, to be based on the suggested format from NHS England. - 10.3 The BCF Executive Group will be responsible for ensuring the timeline to ensure the data is collected, reported, authorised by the health and wellbeing Board, and submitted to the NHS England on their specified reporting dates, these being one day after the dates specified in section 9.1.